HuanLiu-hotstar/docker-first-app/README.md

 ## 3. run an instance of the image
 docker run -d -p 5000:9090 golang-test:v1

-# -d: means run the instance in backgroup
+# -d: means run the instance in backgroud
 # -p: map localhost port to instance port in docker engine
 # last one parameters is image name